AlexanderAdelAU/TMS9900-DISC-and-IO-MONITOR/README.md

 The ROM Memory Resident Monitor is responsible for providing the core IO and DISC interfaces required to the Single Board Computer.
-For example all the XOP Defintions are defined, such as CALL, PUSH, POP, RET etc as well as all the interfaces routines required to interface to a Western Digital type Floppy Disc Controller (FDC 1797), if implemented.
-The Disc IO provides a basic BIOS but relies on a
-CP/M type DOS system to be fully functional.
+For example all the XOP Defintions are defined, such as CALL, PUSH, POP, RET etc as well as all the interfaces routines required to interface to a Western Digital type Floppy Disc Controller (FDC 1797), and a IDE/SATA interface that will support the latest Solid State Drives (SSD) (version 3).
+The Disc IO provides a basic BIOS but relies on a CP/M type DOS system to be fully functional.

 The Monitor provides the following commands: (Q,O,[space],G,R,W,U)